 - If the school offered was not one of your original preferred schools you do not need to make this school one of your change of preference schools.

 - If your change of preference no longer includes a school that you have lodged an appeal for the appeal will be considered withdrawn.

 Alternative arrangements for your child's education

 If you have made alternative arrangements for your child's education, for example, in the private sector, it is essential that you inform Pupil Admissions.
 The school your child has been allocated may be oversubscribed and other children may be waiting for places to become available.
 So the place can be allocated to another child please inform Pupil Admissions within 14 days of your offer.

 When will your child start full-time school?

-Children can start school later in the school year, or request to attend part-time, until they reach 'statutory school age' which is the beginning of the term following their fifth birthday.
-You may defer their entry to school as follows:
+Children can start school later in the school year, or request to attend part-time, until they reach "Statutory school age" which is the beginning of the term following their fifth birthday.
+This is shown in the table below:

 If you are thinking about deferring your child's entry to full-time school, please discuss it with the Head Teacher of your child's allocated school before making a decision.

 When you take your child to a new school for the first time you will need to take your child's birth certificate with you so that the school can create an accurate school record for your child.
 It is a requirement that all schools see all children's birth certificates when they start for the first time.
 Data Protection Law confirms that the school must keep accurate and up to date records and a legal document such as your child's birth certificate will ensure this happens.